MonashStudentInnovation/AppleSeed/docs/README.md

     private String id;
 ```

-`@Id` is typically the UID or key, is used for identifying the entry using the key/name,
+`@Id` is typically the UUID or key, is used for identifying the entry using the key/name,
 this is typically not **indexed** and should NOT be modified after creation.

 ##### @Index